aster-hu/blog/_posts/2021-11-04-squid-game-probability/2021-11-04-squid-game-probability.md

 Of course, as a risk-averse person, I hope no one have to face the same choice.

-> Special thanks to my partner and SO, Rick, for his tremendous contributions to the mathematical calculation in this article
+> Special thanks to my partner and SO, Rick, for his tremendous contributions to the mathematical calculation in this post

 ## Reference